 - Dried Red chilli 8-9 n0s

-- Hing/Kal Perunkaayam write
+- Hing/Kal Perunkaayam a small piece

 - Black Splitted Urad Dhal/Urad dhal 2 tsp